A Couple of Poor, Polish-Speaking Romanians: Playwright

 Masłowska is a novelist, playwright, and musician, who attended Gdańsk University and Warsaw University at Warsaw, where she majored in cultural studies and started writing poems and novels.
 She became known for her style of writing with Snow White and Russian Red (2002) which used vulgar language and touched on controversial topics.
 Her next novel Queen’s Spew came out in 2006, later in 2006, came her first plays, A Couple of Poor, Polish-Speaking Romanians (2006) and No Matter How Hard We Tried (2008).
 After writing these plays, Masłowska released another novel Honey, I Killed Our Cats and, in 2014 released a music album called Spoleczenstwo jest niemile, The Society Is Mean.

 Background

-When first staged A Couple or Poor, Polish Speaking Romanians wasn't poorly received and unsuccessful.
+When first staged A Couple of Poor, Polish Speaking Romanians was poorly received and unsuccessful.
 After being translated, the play was produced several times and was understood better.
-About A Couple or Poor, Polish Speaking Romanians, Masłowska said: "It is a short play, filled with humor and a whole lot of gags.
+About A Couple of Poor, Polish Speaking Romanians, Masłowska said: "It is a short play, filled with humor and a whole lot of gags.
 Two really nice protagonists, acting on mysterious impulses, set off on an unintentionally frantic quest through Poland.
 It is a quest full of comic adventures, which over time turn out to be no joke, quite the opposite in fact, utterly no joke, indeed, quite tragic.
 The audience has to consider the fact that the play is not as lighthearted as it seems; its characters do not represent positive social or psychological models, and this journey doesn't have to be a life quest at all.
 Quite the contrary."